ropensci-archive/opendata/opendata.md

 -   <pkg>dismo</pkg>: Species distribution modeling, with wrappers to Google APIs for maps and geocoding.
 -   <pkg>ecoengine</pkg> ([GitHub](https://github.com/ropensci/ecoengine)) provides access to more than 2 million georeferenced specimen records from [ecoengine](https://ecoengine.berkeley.edu/) from the [Berkeley Natural History Museums](http://bnhm.berkeley.edu/).
 -   <pkg>ecoretriever</pkg> ([GitHub](https://github.com/ropensci/ecoretriever/)) provides an R interface to the [EcoData Retriever](http://www.ecodataretriever.org/) via the EcoData Retriever's command line interface.
 The EcoData Retriever automates the tasks of finding, downloading, and cleaning ecological datasets, and then stores them in a local database (including SQLite, MySQL, etc.).
+-   <pkg>icesDatras</pkg>: the [DATRAS trawl survey database](https://datras.ices.dk/WebServices/Webservices.aspx) from ICES (International Council for the Exploration of the Sea).
 -   <pkg>natserv</pkg>: access [NatureServe](http://www.natureserve.org) data, image metadata, search taxonomic names, and make maps.
 -   <pkg>neotoma</pkg> ([GitHub](https://github.com/ropensci/neotoma)) offers programmatic R interface to the Neotoma Paleoecological Database.
 -   <pkg>paleobioDB</pkg>: Functions to wrap each endpoint of the PaleobioDB API, plus functions to visualize and process the fossil data.
 The API documentation for the Paleobiology Database can be found at http://paleobiodb.org/data1.1/.